jappeace/plunder/Readme.md

 + [ ] character can be ordered to move to another tile (indicated by an arrow?)
 + [ ] Character move after pressing the next turn button.

+# Motivation for project

+I've made several halve complete games in the passed, while all either technically impressive or architectually interesting.
+None of them were fun.

+So rather then making something impressive,
+I want to make something fun this time.
+I'm quite sure I can do this.
+I just need to know what fun is.

+The current name is a code name.
+It's also a joke on that I've already gained a fair bit of experience in this, but never actually released anything to *anyone* else.

 # Research into game design
 ## Basics vid